CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators-theory/3d-modelling/mesh-sculpting-techniques/README.md

 You can use Blender's [mask brush and function](https://docs.blender.org/manual/en/2.80/sculpt_paint/sculpting/hide_mask.html) in Sculpt Mode to mask the parts that you do not want to sculpt.

 ## Affecting Several Meshes
+There is a new blender plugin [here](https://github.com/gampboi93/ez_join_and_unjoin_mesh_cyberpunk_2077/tree/main) or [here on nexusmods](https://www.nexusmods.com/cyberpunk2077/mods/22449) That allows you to join separated meshes and separate them again with the click of a button, and keep all of the data (including materials, modifiers and original mesh names)
+{% endhint %}

 ### Material Separation Method